Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 When pitching companies in hopes of working with them, they are going to want to know certain metrics about your blog and your followings.
 If you are able to provide these metrics in your initial pitch, you will be seen as informed and professional.
 Even if these metrics aren’t super high, you’ll likely still get asked about them.

 You will want to provide this information on your media kit.
-At the end of this post, I have a free package you can download which contains a media kit template for you to use!
-So keep reading!
+Download your free media kit template below to get started: